Solar heating panels are the grandfather of solar technology

 Can you upgrade my hot-water tank?

-These first-generation solar heating panels are designed to sit upon or integrate into your existing roof.
+These first-generation solar heating panels sit upon or integrate into your existing roof.
 A-frames are available for ground-mounted installation.

 System requirements: